vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  The instantiation opzioni used for the current Vue instance.
+  The instantiation opzioni used for the current istanza di Vue.
 This is useful when you want to include custom properties in the opzioni:

   ``` js
   new Vue({